caraar12345/home-assistant-addons/cloudflare-speedtest/README.md

 # Cloudflare Speed CLI

+> [!WARNING]
+> This was entirely migrated by Claude/vibes from ../speedtest2mqtt.
+Use at your own risk.

 Home Assistant add-on that runs [cloudflare-speed-cli](https://github.com/kavehtehrani/cloudflare-speed-cli) against Cloudflare's `speed.cloudflare.com` service on a cron schedule and publishes the results (plus MQTT discovery config) to your MQTT broker.